ansys/pydpf-core/docs/source/user_guide/getting_started_with_dpf_server.rst

 #.
 Along with the ``ansys_dpf_server_lin_v2023.2.pre0.zip`` file mentioned earlier
    in :ref:`Install DPF Server <target_installing_server>`, download the ``Dockerfile`` file.
 #.
-Optional: download any other plugin ZIP file.
+Optional: download any other plugin ZIP file as appropriate.
 For example, to access ``composites`` plugin for Linux,
    download ``ansys_dpf_composites_lin_v2023.2.pre0.zip``.
 #.
 Copy all the ZIP files and ``Dockerfile`` file in a folder and navigate into that folder.
 #.
 To build the DPF Docker container, run the following command: